pyplugin/pyplugin/docs/user_guide.rst

         return db_library.connect(uri)

-Names are automatically registered globally under their name.
-To register or unregister plugins, there are the :func:`~plugin.base.register` and :func:`~plugin.base.unregister` functions.
+Plugins are automatically registered globally under their name.
+To register or unregister plugins, there are the :func:`~pyplugin.base.register` and :func:`~pyplugin.base.unregister` functions.

 Anonymous Plugins
 ++++++++++++++++++